mozilla/ca-policy/InclusionPolicy.md

-    * Mozilla’s CA Certificate Policy defining a competent and independent auditor is a superset of section 8.2 of the [CA/Browser Forum’s Baseline Requirements][CABF], and takes precedence over it.
+    * Mozilla’s CA Certificate Policy defining a competent and independent auditor is a superset of section 8.2 of the [CA/Browser Forum’s Baseline Requirements][CABFBR], and takes precedence over it.

 13. By "competent party" we mean a person or other entity who is authorized to perform audits according to the stated criteria (e.g., by the organization